e-Tutoring and Online Learning:

 Additionally, be open to feedback.
 Ask your students about how your remote sessions are going and try to incorporate their suggestions.
 Check in about what they like and don’t like about online learning and be willing to adapt your approach to their needs.

-Finally, in the midst of this crisis, online learning and learning will act as an emotional support to your students.
+Finally, in the midst of this crisis, online learning will act as an emotional support to your students.
 This is bound to be a trying time for your students; their daily routines, education and social life are all in upheaval.
 By continuing to provide the same warm, reassuring presence that you bring to your in-person sessions, you can be an important anchor of normalcy in their life.
 The very fact that you are taking additional steps to meet with them in the midst of a crisis signals your commitment to their education and general well-being — it will not be overlooked.